martycheung/CppND-Facial-Emotion-Recognition/model/README.md

 - Transfer learning using ResNet50 architecture and ImageNet weights - 44% test accuracy
 - Convolutional Neural Network (similar to LeNet-5 architecture) - 65% test accuracy (potentially could train for more epochs as I hadn't started overfitting yet)

-* Addition point for future work: In this model I forgot to do image normalisation.
-I only standardised pixels between 0-1 and forgot to subtract mean and divide by standard deviation.
-For the transfer learning case, I should have used the same mean and std as the Imagenet data for my images, and for the CNN case I should have used the mean and std from the training set.
-Also save the mean and std and apply to the inference images from my laptop, this should improve performance.
 * Another thing to try is to add a batch normalisation layer after each CNN layer - potentially improve training time and get some benefit of regularisation (may or may not be useful).

 ## Requirements